ayoolaolafenwa/orangelib/README.md

 Prediction Confidence: 99.99999
 ```

-It gives the same level of predictions for the images just as when they are predicted individually.
+It gives the same level of predictions for the images just as when they were predicted individually.

 We are able to classify ripe and unripe oranges with over 99percent accuracy.